eliotsykes/dan-todo/GUIDE.md

 When compiled PhoneGap apps run, `index.html` isn't served over the `http:` protocol as is usual with HTML pages in a web browser environment.
 Instead `index.html` is served off the local filesystem of the device, which means the protocol is `file:` not `http:`.
 You can see this protocol in use in your own browser if you open any HTML file on your computer using the `File > Open` menu.

 The History API isn't supported with pages served over the `file:` protocol.
-For our Ember app to work in the PhoneGap environment, it needs to use the `hash` `location` configuration option.
+For our Ember app to work in the PhoneGap environment, it needs to use `hash` for `locationType`.

 Open `client/config/environment.js` and change the `locationType` option from `auto` to `hash`: